 According to an analysis of 2006 identity fraud statistics, Biometrics Direct writer James Childers says one in three Americans is at risk of identity theft and fraud.
 It can take more than a year to learn your information has been used illegally unless you pay close attention to your accounts.
 Fight identity fraud by carefully reading all your monthly statements, monitoring your credit reports, and acting quickly when you know your personal data has been stolen.

-For more information on identity fraud, identity fraud alerts and related topics, check out the links on the next page.
+For more information on identity fraud, identity fraud alerts and related topics, check out the links below.